Text case styles

 ALL CAPS reduces readability for longer text but can work for short tags, acronyms, or CTAs (“SAVE”, “NEW”).
 Always test contrast and legibility.

-Good example uses all caps only for short label ‘NEW’.
-Bad example applies all caps to full heading and body text
+Good: all caps used for short label 'NEW'.
+Bad: all caps on heading and body text

 References: